fxfactorial/ocaml-mailing-list/README.markdown

 # Result

-The generated example HTML should look like:
+The generated example HTML, a mobile-responsive and completely self contained HTML email, should look like:

 ![img](./newsletter_generated.png)